peter88213/nvhelp-de/source/preparations.rst

 down the ``Strg``-Taste, as shown in the following image.

 .. figure:: _images/preparations02.png
-   :alt: LibreOffice Writer screenshot
+   :alt: LibreOffice Writer Screenshot

-   LibreOffice Writer screenshot: The red "X" indicates the position for double-clicking.
+   LibreOffice Writer Screenshot: The red "X" indicates the position for double-clicking.

 .. tip::